-In Spring 2020, the CERGE-EI Foundation launched a pilot project to live stream bachelor’s and master’s level courses to universities across Eastern Europe and Central Asia in line with its mission to strengthen economics education across the region.
+In Spring 2020, the CERGE-EI Foundation launched a pilot project to live stream bachelor’s level courses to universities across Eastern Europe and Central Asia in line with its mission to strengthen economics education across the region.

-The objective of the project is to provide specialized, advanced courses which could be difficult for many institutions to offer, either because of insufficient student demand or because of a lack of faculty with the relevant expertise.
-The Prague-based faculty are western-qualified and the courses are taught in English.
+The objective of the project is to provide courses which could be difficult for many institutions to offer, either because of insufficient student demand or because of a lack of faculty with the relevant expertise.
+The EU-based faculty are western-qualified and the courses are taught in English.
 They are supported by faculty or PhD students at the participating institutions: a longer-term objective of the project is to aid local capacity-building.